tagion/tagion/src/bin-wave/README.md

 #### Failure
 **Result**:<br>
-Network will nor run with output:
+Network will not run with output:
 ```
 dart.sync1:FATAL: From task dart.sync1 'Cannot open file `wizard_file1' in mode `w+' (No such file or directory)'
 dart.sync1:FATAL: From task dart.sync1 'Cannot open file `wizard_file1' in mode `w+' (No such file or directory)'